 Data were collected from February 2021 until March 2021; 17 students were involved in this study, although the sample size requirement was 15 with a response rate of 100%.
-Pre and postintervention were carried out for one month in this study.
+Pre and post-intervention were carried out for one month in this study.
 The majority of the participants are female (64.7%) and male with (35.3%).
 Most of the participants are 11 years old with (70.6%) and 10 years old (29.4%).
 All the participant that was involved are Malays.
 Regarding swimming ability, 41.2% did not have swimming ability, 35.3% did have swimming ability, and 23.5% were not sure about swimming ability.
 In terms of drowning experience, 58.8% have no experience in drowning and 41.2% have experience in drowning.
 In terms of learning CPR, most of the participant have not learned CPR before with (88.2%) and have learned CPR with (11.8%).
-In terms of a witnessed incident of CPR for drowning victim, most of the participants did not witness the incident of CPR for drowning victim with (58.8%), the participant did witness the incident of CPR for drowning victim with (35.3%) and (5.9%) answered not sure for witnessed the incident of CPR for drowning victim.
+In terms of a witnessed incident of CPR for drowning victim, most of the participants did not witness the incident of CPR for drowning victim with (58.8%), the participant did witness the incident of CPR for drowning victim.